n3nus/my-dot-legacy/README.md

 This is a heavily modified version of the [End4 dotfiles](https://github.com/end-4/dots-hyprland), tuned for maximum performance, modern aesthetics, and a mouse-free workflow.

 ![Screenshot](screenshots/preview.png)
-*(Note: Don't forget to put a cool screenshot of your desktop in a 'screenshots' folder and name it preview.png!)*

 ## ✨ The Goods (Tech Stack)